Tax and superannuation

 Follow the Small Business Fair Dismissal Code for protection against unfair dismissal claims to the Fair Work Ombudsman.

 There are tax implications when a job is suddenly terminated.
-The Australian Taxation Office website has information about an employer's obligations when making employment termination payments.
+The ATO website has information about an employer's obligations when making employment termination payments.

 The Act also describes the nature of a genuine redundancy.